IRiver X20

 The iRiver X20 is a small, flash memory based portable media player (PMP) from iRiver.
 It was announced at the 2007 Consumer Electronics Show.
 Initially only 2 and 4 GB versions were announced but soon an 8 GB was also released.
-It is almost identical to the Insignia NS-DV, a brand from Best Buy.

 Features

 The X20 is a small device in gloss black with audio and video capability, and also has built-in stereo speakers on its back.
-Additionally, it has a Micro SD slot for expandable memory while also offering recording capabilities via microphone in or line in.
+Additionally, it has a microSD slot for expandable memory while also offering recording capabilities via microphone in or line in.
 It has a mechanical scroll wheel that is used for navigating the device, which can only be used in a landscape format with the controls on the right hand side.
 The X20 also includes a voice recorder and FM radio.

 Audio formats supported are MP3, WMA, WAV and OGG.
 Video formats are MPEG-4 and WMV, and there is also support for JPEG still images.